 It is a search problem, not a thinking problem

 When you freeze mid-conversation, your brain has not stopped working.
 It is working furiously.
 The problem is it cannot locate and organize the right information fast enough to feed your mouth a coherent sentence.
+We explore this retrieval failure in depth in our guide on how to stop blanking mid-sentence.

 Picture a library with millions of books and no catalog.
 The knowledge is there.
 But under pressure, you are sprinting through the aisles pulling volumes at random instead of walking calmly to the right shelf.
 That is retrieval failure, and it is a stress response -- not an intelligence failure.